 Disclosure: Advertising and affiliate services, including Amazon Associates, help the cost of running my blog.
 Clicking ads or making purchases through affiliate links may, at no additional cost to you, earn me a small commission.
 I appreciate your support.

 I discovered Trier Germany while visiting Luxembourg.
-I originally thought Luxembourg was going to be a vibrant European city and I would need a few days there to see it all.
-I soon realized while planning that this was not the case.
+Originally thinking I’d need a few days in Luxembourg to see it all, I realized while planning this might not be the case.
 Unfortunate as that was, it opened up possibilities to check out other places.
 Zooming out on a map, I made my choice to visit Trier.

 Why visit Trier Germany?

-For those of you who have never heard of it (I hadn’t before I visited), Trier is a small city in southwest Germany close to the Eastern border of Luxembourg.
+For those of you who have never heard of it, Trier is a small city in southwest Germany close to the Eastern border of Luxembourg.
 Trier’s history was one of the things that drew my attention to it.

 Getting to Trier Germany

 Trier Germany is only a 40 minute train ride from Luxembourg.
-I bought my ticket online about a week in advance for 19 Euro each way.
+I bought my ticket online about a week in advance for 20 Euro each way.
 I’m sure you can just get a ticket at the station as it wasn’t a full train.
-But I’m a planner, so advanced booking it is.
-This was way more convenient.
+But I’m a planner, so booked my ticket online in advance for convenience.

 The thing that always amazes me when travelling within Europe, is how mundane it is.
 There’s no big fanfare when you cross a border.
 My passport was checked in the same way my ticket was checked.
 No big process, or immigration questions.
 I didn’t even get a passport stamp to my dismay.
 With the Euro, you don’t even have to worry about swapping out your money.